rdewalt/Artsite.Gallery/README.md

 Skill to modify my shitty PHP to fit your settings.

+# Other things.
-You will need to know git enough to setup the Secrets in case you want to use the CI/CD pipeline I have setup.
+You will also need to know git enough to setup the Secrets in case you want to use the CI/CD pipeline I have setup.